Lochnivar/ashverse/books/book-04-the-ashes.md

 6. Chapter 6: European Shadows - Watching what's happening abroad
 7. Chapter 7: The American Concord - The triad relationship (U.S., CSA, California) forged in German stupidity
 8. Chapter 8: California as Arbiter - Permanent host of the Council of the Four Roads.
 "Therapy with a surcharge."
-9. Chapter 9: The Immortals Reflect - Fairfax and Meade perspectives (touchstones, not required witnesses)
+9. Chapter 9: The Families Reflect - Fairfax and Meade perspectives (touchstones, not required witnesses)
 10. Chapter 10: Patterns Repeating - Historical cycles.
 The family feud that never ends.
 11. Chapter 11: Rising Tensions - Europe moves toward war.
 Pacific tensions rise (Japan, enabled by California oil).
 12. Chapter 12: September 1, 1939 - "GERMANY INVADES POLAND" - The headline that changes everything